-We established PACIFIC VALVE (TAIWAN) CO J TD in Taiwan in 1984 as the first overseas base for our valve business.
-After that, we promoted globalization by expanding our bases into Korea, the United States, Thailand, China, Belgium and France, eloped next generation valve TPMS In 1999 we developed a TPMS transmitter as a next-generation valve for the IT age, which is a high value-added product made possible by combining the technologies we have accumulated over many years.
+We established PACIFIC VALVE (TAIWAN) CO.
+LTD. in Taiwan in 1984 as the first overseas base for our valve business.
+After that, we promoted globalization by expanding our bases into Korea, the United States, Thailand, China, Belgium and France.

-PACIFIC VALVE (TAIWAN) CO I TD
+PACIFIC VAI VF (TAIWAN) CO I TD